Or3stis/apparatus/docs/docs.md

 ## Color themes

 ASTo supports a light and a dark color theme.
 The colors themes are based on Atom's [One Dark](https://github.com/atom/one-dark-syntax) and [One Light](https://github.com/atom/one-light-syntax).
-You can switch between the themes by typing `toggle` in ASTo's console (bottom right corner, cmd/ctrl + l).
-To make the change persistent between startups you need to modify the `config.colorTheme` variable in the `./config/config.js` file.
+You can switch between the themes by typing `:toggle` in ASTo's console (bottom right corner, cmd/ctrl + l).
+To make the change persistent between startups you need to modify the `settings.colorTheme` variable in the `./settings/settings.js` file.
 The value can either be `dark` or `light`.

 ### ASTo's layout